storskegg/cc_validator/README.md

 This is a CLI implementation of the Luhn algorithm, used to validate credit card numbers, as well as many other types of numerical strings.
 You can check out the details over on [Wikipedia](https://en.wikipedia.org/wiki/Luhn_algorithm).

+### Note

+It's worth explicitly stating that the code contained in this repo is intentionally not optimized...not even slightly.
+The purpose of how the code is written is to touch many concepts in both C++ and Rust, and is therefore crufty as shit.

 ## Why?
 (C++)

 I've long described my C/C++ as "functional, but not amazing," and I want to change that.
 This is my first project to